And, why Orange Marketing recommends Hubspot 100% over any other website CMS.

 With HubSpot CMS Hub, you can finally say goodbye to the constant worry about plugins.
 This true SaaS solution takes care of all the technical aspects behind the scenes, giving your team the freedom to focus on what truly matters.

-WordPress has some security issues that can put your website at risk.
+WordPress has some security issues that can put your website (and potentially, your data) at risk.
 One of the main vulnerabilities is outdated software.
 If you fail to update WordPress, themes, or plugins regularly, your site becomes susceptible to known vulnerabilities.
 This is why it's crucial to stay on top of updates and ensure that your website is running on the latest versions.

 Another security concern with WordPress is weak passwords.
 Using simple or easily guessable passwords for your admin panel can make it an easy target for brute force attacks.
 It's important to enforce strong password policies and encourage users to use unique and complex passwords to protect their accounts.